Highlander

 No analysis available

-I looked for hotel pool references like "hotel rental pool," "Hilton pool," or "managed by hotel" and found none.
-Because there is also no evidence that STR is allowed, this feature must be false.
+I looked for hotel pool references such as hotel rental program, managed by hotel, or branded pools like Hilton/Trump/Ritz and found nothing.
+Because there is no evidence that short-term rentals are allowed, this must also be false.

-I searched for language indicating required participation, such as "mandatory pool," "must rent," or "cannot opt out," and found nothing.
-With no evidence of a hotel pool or STR permission, mandatory pool participation is false.
+I searched for language indicating mandatory participation, required rental program, or cannot opt out and found nothing.
+With no evidence of STR permission or a hotel pool program, mandatory pool participation is unsupported.

 No analysis available